 The Alli Gerkman Legal Visionary Award recognizes an innovator who has made significant impacts early in his or her career toward making the American legal system work better for everyone who needs it and everyone who is a part of it.
 The purpose is to encourage and showcase innovators, risk takers, visionaries, and emerging leaders who bring a different perspective and a reform-minded approach to the improvement of our legal system.
 Candidates should be early in their legal careers to be eligible, roughly the first 15 years.

 - Nominations are accepted between October 1 and December 1 each year.
-Nominations for the 2021 award are due December 1, 2020.
+The nomination window for the 2021 award has been extended through December 8, 2020.

 - Nominations may be made by others, but self-nomination is also encouraged.

 - IAALS will review the nominations and select the award recipient by the end of February of the award year.
 The award will be presented each year at IAALS’ Rebuilding Justice Award Dinner.
 The 2021 recipient will be announced in April.